UNITED STATES

 4. License and Collaboration Agreements

-In September 2021, we entered into a clinical collaboration with MSD to evaluate IO102-IO103 in combination with KEYTRUDA® versus KEYTRUDA® alone in treatment of patients with metastatic (advanced) melanoma.
-Under the terms of the collaboration with MSD, we will conduct an international Phase 3 study to evaluate a combination therapy of IO102-IO103 and KEYTRUDA®.
-We will sponsor the clinical trials and MSD will provide KEYTRUDA® to be used in the clinical trials free of charge.
-We and MSD will be responsible for our own internal costs and expenses to support the study and we shall bear all other costs
+In September 2021, we entered into a clinical collaboration with MSDIG and MSD International Business GmbH (“MSDIB”), another affiliate of Merck (collectively, “MSD”) to evaluate IO102-IO103 in combination with KEYTRUDA® versus KEYTRUDA® alone in treatment of patients with metastatic (advanced) melanoma.
+Under the terms of the collaboration with MSD, we are conducting an international Phase 3 study to evaluate a combination therapy of IO102-IO103 and KEYTRUDA®.
+We are the sponsor of the clinical trial and MSD will provide KEYTRUDA® to be used in the clinical trial free of charge.
+We and MSD are responsible for our own internal costs and expenses to support the study and we will bear all other costs associated with conducting the study, including costs of providing IO102-IO103 for use in the study.
+The rights to the data from the clinical trial will be shared by us and MSD and we will maintain global commercial rights to IO102-IO103.

 In November 2022, we entered into a clinical collaboration with MSD to evaluate IO102-IO103 in combination with KEYTRUDA® as a neo-adjuvant/adjuvant therapy for patients with metastatic melanoma and SCCHN.
 Under the terms of the collaboration with MSD, we will conduct an international Phase 2 study to evaluate a combination therapy of IO102-IO103 and KEYTRUDA®.
-We will sponsor the clinical trials and MSD will provide KEYTRUDA® to be used in the clinical trials free of charge.
+We will sponsor the clinical trial and MSD will provide KEYTRUDA® to be used in the clinical trial free of charge.
 We and MSD will be responsible for our own internal costs and expenses to support the study and we shall bear all other costs associated with conducting the study, including costs of providing IO102-IO103 for use in the study.
-The rights to the data from the clinical trials will be shared by us and MSD and we will maintain global commercial rights to IO102-IO103.
+The rights to the data from the clinical trial will be shared by us and MSD and we will maintain global commercial rights to IO102-IO103.

 5. Prepaid Expenses and Other Current Assets